canaxess/presentations/a11y-camp-2020/README.md

 > I've read too many articles that describe how to test with a screen reader but not *what* to test.
 The advice of many articles of "have a play around" is not consistent and can't be documented.
 This is really good from @WeAreSigma describing the what

 ## 3. Creating a workflow test
 This test uses one browser and one screen reader and tests the default path or workflow a user may take through the digital service.

-Results are recorded via bullet points along with any unusual behaviour, and is based solely on the audible cues from the screen reader.
+Results are recorded via bullet points along with any unusual behaviour, and is based **solely on the audible cues from the screen reader**.

 ### Instructions
 1. Identify a common workflow or path a user may take through the service